Today we’re reviewing the Custom Art FIBAE 2 custom in-ear monitor.

-The FIBAE 2 has a more energetic treble where the Fusion once again goes for a softer and less aggressive one, putting more emphasis instead on it’s upper midrange.
+The Custom Art FIBAE 2 has a more energetic treble where the Fusion once again goes for a softer and less aggressive one, putting more emphasis instead on it’s upper midrange.
 This give the FIBAE 2 a slightly lighter and more airy high end.
 I’m not going to crown either IEM as a winner here because they’re both excellent in their own way.
 What I will say though is the FIBAE 2 gives an extremely strong performance against far more expensive and more technically complex alternatives.

 Again not the ideal comparison, the SA-50 is M-Fidelity’s new flagship model with over double the driver count (5 per side) and roughly double the price.
 M-Fidelity describes it as A revelation in balance and details, space and dynamics.”

 The SA-50 has all the bass impact of the FIBAE 2 but brings it with more clarity and refinement.
 In fact, clarity is a staple of the SA-50 and makes many other IEMs sound a bit veiled.
 It’s midrange too, has superior clarity and resolution.
 What the FIBAE 2 brings to the table is that raw excitement – like the shackles are off and it’s time to party.
 The SA-50 has a ludicrously crisp and clean treble that doesn’t excite the same way as the FIBAE 2 but will amaze you with its clarity and extension.